otavioCosta2110/k8s-tui/plugins/example-plugin/README.md

 }
 ```

 This plugin system allows you to extend k8s-tui with custom Kubernetes resources, third-party CRDs, or any other data sources you want to monitor and manage through the TUI interface.
+Lua plugins provide maximum flexibility with easy development and runtime modification capabilities.